 - 1.2 The notification has resulted in a change in the political make-up of the Council with a recalculation of seats on Committees between political groups required as a consequence.
-There are a number of permutations for the proportional distribution of seats on Committees and options received in advance from the Political Groups are set out at Appendix 1. - 1.3 Whilst not a legislative requirement, the Council has included in its Constitution that Council appointed Working Parties will also be politically balanced.
-Whilst again there are a number of permutations for the proportional distribution of seats on Working Parties, the change has not resulted in a change to the current political balance (as set out at Appendix 2), with no alternative options put forward by the Political Groups.
+Proportional distribution of seats on Committees is set out at Appendix 1. - 5.2.
+Whilst not a legislative requirement, the Council has included in its Constitution that Council appointed Working Parties will also be politically balanced.
+The political balance of Council appointed Working Parties remain unchanged.

-2. Options under consideration
+6. Options under consideration

-- 2.1 The calculations for the options set out at Appendix 1 provide political balance of Committees in accordance with the principles set out in paragraph 4.1 below. - 2.2 It is possible for alternative arrangements to be considered which does not apply political balance principles, however in order to do this a vote needs to be taken where no councillor voted against them.
+- 6.1.
+The calculations set out at Appendix 1 provide political balance of Committees in accordance with the principles set out in paragraph 8.1 below. - 6.2.
+It is possible for alternative arrangements to be considered which does not apply political balance principles however in order to do this a vote needs to be taken where no councillor voted against them.

-3. Financial Opportunities and Implications
+7. Financial Opportunities and Implications

-3.1 There are no financial implications.
+7.1.
+There are no financial implications.

-4. Legal Implications
+8. Legal Implications